dingxiao8715/FluTyping/README.md

 `perl obtain_matrix.pl $pair_ss > $matrix_ss`
 `Rscript mclust.R $matrix_ss $num_clu $output`

-The inputs $pair_ss are the pairwise sequence similarities of MCUs from the previous step, $num_clu is the number of the MCUs, and the $output shows the graphical quantification of the assessment.
+The inputs $pair_ss are the pairwise sequence similarities of MCUs from the previous step, $num_clu is the maximal number of the predicted clusters of the MCUs, and the $output shows the graphical quantification of the assessment.
 The optimal number of clusters will be printed in the terminal.

 #### Perform hierarchical clustering of the converged MCUs in R: